Propositional union closed team logics: Introduction

 \section{Introduction}

 In this paper, we study propositional union closed team logics.
 These logics are variants of {\em dependence logic}, which was introduced by V\"{a}\"{a}n\"{a}nen \cite{Van07dl} as a non-classical first-order logic for reasoning about dependencies.
 This framework extends the classical logic by adding new atomic formulas for charactering dependence and independence between variables.
 Examples of such atoms are {\em dependence atoms} (giving rise to {\em dependence logic} \cite{Van07dl}), {\em inclusion atoms} (giving rise to {\em inclusion logic} \cite{Pietro_I/E}) and {\em independence atoms} (giving rise to {\em independence logic} \cite{D_Ind_GV}).
 Dependence logic and its variants adopts the so-called {\em team semantics}, which was introduced by Hodges \cite{Hodges1997a,Hodges1997b}.
 The basic idea of team semantics is that dependency properties can only manifest themselves in {\em multitudes}.
 Thus, formulas of these logics are evaluated under {\em teams}, which, in the propositional context, are {\em sets} of valuations.
+In particular, a propositional inclusion atom $p\subseteq q$ is said to be true in a team $X$, if every truth value of $p$ in $X$ occurs as a truth value of $q$; in other words, values of $p$ are ``included'' in the values of $q$.

-Logics based on team semantics, also called {\em team(-based) logics}, can have interesting closure properties.
+In logics based on team semantics, also called {\em team(-based) logics}, two closure properties are of particular interest: the {\em downwards closure} and the {\em union closure} property.
 Dependence logic is {\em closed downwards}, meaning that the truth of a formula on a team is preserved under taking subteams.
-In this paper, we study propositional team-based logics that are {\em closed under unions}, meaning that if two teams (i.e., two sets of valuations) both satisfy a formula, then their set-theoretic union also satisfies the same formula.
-Inclusion logic is closed under unions.
-Other union closed logics we will consider are classical logic extended with {\em anonymity atoms} (introduced in \cite{Pietro_thesis} and studied recently by V\"{a}\"{a}n\"{a}nen \cite{Vaananen_anonymity19} with concerns in data safety), and with the {\em relevant disjunction} $\ror$ (introduced by R\"{o}nnholm \cite{Ronnholm_thsis}, and also known as {\em nonempty disjunction} \cite{HellaStumpf15,YangVaananen:17PT}).
+In this paper, we focus on propositional team-based logics that are {\em closed under unions}, meaning that if two teams both satisfy a formula, then their set-theoretic union also satisfies the formula.
+Inclusion logic is the first studied union closed team logic \cite{Pietro_I/E}.
+First-order dependence and inclusion logic can be translated into existential second-order logic (\textsf{ESO}) \cite{Van07dl,Pietro_I/E}.
+More precisely, first-order dependence logic characterizes all downwards closed \textsf{ESO}-team properties \cite{KontinenVaa2009}, whereas some but not all union closed \textsf{ESO}-team properties are definable in first-order inclusion logic \cite{inclusion_logic_GH}.
+While both dependence and inclusion logic are strictly weaker than \textsf{ESO} on their own, full \textsf{ESO} can be characterized by first-order logic extended with both the downwards closed dependence atoms and the union closed inclusion atoms \cite{Pietro_I/E}.